 Increased molecular complexity has led to significant challenges in the crystallization and formulation development of small molecule drug candidates in the drug discovery and development pipeline.
-Liquid-liquid phase separation is the spontaneous phase separation of these molecules in organic solvent or aqueous systems when the miscibility gap is reached.
-It is usually undesirable during crystallization development, but can be exceptionally beneficial when used as a formulation strategy to produce nanoparticles.
-Combining fundamental knowledge with industrial applications, our ongoing projects will address several important questions at the interface of pharmaceutical processing, material sciences, as well as colloidal and interfacial sciences.
+Combining fundamental knowledge with industrial applications, our ongoing projects address several important questions at the interface of pharmaceutical processing, material sciences, as well as colloidal and interfacial sciences.

 Microbial metabolism